Giannis Antetokounmpo

 Bucks Notes: Giannis, Middleton, Lillard

-Giannis Antetokounmpo has a case for winning the Most Valuable Player award but Bucks coach Doc Rivers is more concerned with having his superstar forward healthy for the playoffs, Lori Nickel of the Milwaukee Journal Sentinel writes.
+Giannis Antetokounmpo has a case for winning the Most Valuable Player award this season, but Bucks coach Doc Rivers is more concerned with having his superstar forward healthy for the playoffs, Lori Nickel of the Milwaukee Journal Sentinel writes.

 “I said, I don’t know your body.
-I just want you to be healthy,” the Bucks coach said.
+I just want you to be healthy,” Rivers said.
 “I don’t get involved because I’ve learned players can read that as me pressuring them to play – and not to play – and you just can’t win with that.
 I just wanted him to know that it’s OK!
 If he can’t go.
 So that’s how I phrased it without being involved.”

 We have more on the Bucks: